sweirich/sweirich-webpage/cv/service.md

 ## Program Committee Membership (conference/symposium)

+- European Symposium on Programming (ESOP) 2017.
+- Principles and Practice of Declarative Programming (PPDP) 2016.
 - Symposium on Trends in Functional Programming (TFP '16).
 - International Conference on Functional Programming (ICFP) 2015.
 - Certified Proofs and Programs (CPP) 2015.